 Applying for Geopark Network membership

-Geopark membership can be applied for from the network.
-Every year the members of the network decide on accepting a new Geopark.
+Geopark membership can be applied for from the UNESCO.
+Every year UNESCO decide on accepting a new Geopark.
 The application process takes approximately two years.
 Following acceptance to the Geopark Network, developing the area is continuous, long-term work.
 The Geopark Network evaluates the operations of every Geopark every four years.
 If there has not been any development, the Geopark status can be lost.
 In this way the network ensures the functionality of Geoparks and the quality of the Geopark brand.

 The European Geopark Network EGN was founded in 2000.
-Its main goal is to help its members create sustainable local development with geotourism that utilises the geological heritage of the area.
-The network includes over 60 Geoparks in Europe, one of which is Rokua Global Geopark in Finland. http://www.europeangeoparks.org/
+Its main goal is to help its members create sustainable local development with geotourism that utilises the geological heritage of the area. http://www.europeangeoparks.org/

 The Geoparks of Europe also belong to the Global Geoparks Network (GGN).
-140 members from 38 different countries belong to the Global Geoparks Network.
 This network also operates under the protection of UNESCO.